The Jane Lane School's Local Offer

 - Safeguarding and welfare promoted through mentoring sessions, parental support and home visit

-- A wide range of strategies are used to support pupils including: peer mentoring, pupil first aiders, buddy system and we have an active school council
+- A wide range of strategies are used to support pupils including: peer mentoring, buddy system and we have an active school council

 - Individual and small group specialist relationships and sex education.